kkzvlad/uaro-docs/docs/Horror-Toy-Factory.md

 !!!
 Note
     Antonio may also spawn in the room where the conversation with Santa occurred.
 Be sure to check that area before heading through the left portal.

-3. Afterward, return to the central room and proceed through the right portal to enter the final phase.
+3.Afterward, return to the central room and proceed through the right portal to enter the final phase.

 | Monster | Quantity | In-game command |
 |---------|----------|----------|